 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description excels at trigger term coverage and completeness, providing an extensive list of natural phrases users might say and clearly stating both what the skill does and when to use it.
+The description is strong on trigger terms and completeness, providing an extensive list of natural phrases users might say and clearly covering both what the skill does and when to use it.
 Its main weakness is that the capabilities are somewhat buried in a run-on sentence structure rather than being clearly enumerated as distinct concrete actions.
 The description could also benefit from slightly more structured formatting to improve readability.

 Suggestions